muety/wakapi/README.md

 ## Best Practices
 It is recommended to use wakapi behind a **reverse proxy**, like [Caddy](https://caddyserver.com) or _nginx_ to enable **TLS encryption** (HTTPS).
 However, if you want to expose your wakapi instance to the public anyway, you need to set `listen = 0.0.0.0` in `config.ini`

-## Todo
-* User sign up and log in
-* Additional endpoints for retrieving statistics data
-* Support for SQLite database
-* Unit tests

 ## Important Note
 **This is not an alternative to using WakaTime.** It is just a custom, non-commercial, self-hosted application to collect coding statistics using the already existing editor plugins provided by the WakaTime community.
 It was created for personal use only and with the purpose of keeping the sovereignity of your own data.
 However, if you like the official product, **please support the authors and buy an official WakaTime subscription!**